ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 the default styling you're providing and allow for easy CSS classes and/or well-structure DOM elements.

-Element styles are loaded when the element script itself is included in an AMP doc.
+Element styles load with the element script inside an AMP document.
 You tell AMP which CSS or JSS belongs to this element when registering the element (see below).

 ## Register element with AMP

-Once you have implemented your AMP element, you need to register it with AMP; all AMP extensions are prefixed with `amp-`.
+Once you have implemented your AMP element, you need to register it with AMP; all AMP component extensions include the `amp-` prefix.

 One way to specify the appropriate styles is to tell AMP which class to use for this tag name and which CSS to load.